 Frequently Asked Questions about Earning a Virginia High School Diploma

-- How many verified credits do students who transfer into Virginia high schools from other states or private schools need to earn a Standard Diploma?
+- What are the requirements for students who transfer into Virginia high schools from other states or private schools to earn a Standard or Advanced Studies Diploma?

 - May end-of-course assessments taken in other states be substituted for SOL tests in the awarding of verified credits?

 What are "standard units of credit" and "verified units of credit"?

 A standard unit of credit is awarded for a course in which the student successfully completes the objectives of the course and the equivalent of 140 clock hours of instruction.
 School divisions may have alternative policies that permit waivers of the 140 clock hour requirement.